binaryedge/docs.binaryedge.io/docs/api-v1.md

 #### /v1/query/domains/homoglyphs

-This endpoint generates a list of homoglyphs for a base domain and will attempt to resolve all found upon request, if the validate flag isn't used the full list of homoglyphs is returned:
+This endpoint generates a list of homoglyphs for a base domain.
+The validate flag can be used to have all homoglyphs resolved on the fly and only those with DNS entries behind them returned.

-* domain

 *Parameters*

+* domain: [string] Domain you want to generate homoglyphs
-* validate: [int] Forces all homoglyphs to be resolved on request and only live homoglyphs to be returned
+* validate: [any] Optional.
+If _validate=1_, forces all homoglyphs to be resolved on request and only live homoglyphs to be returned
+    * Default: _validate=0_
+* total: [int] Optional.
+Return at most the number of results specified
+    * Default: undefined, return all results

 *Output*